 But there were many others who kept getting better the older they became.
 Mozart and Beethoven were both child prodigies, yet they wrote their greatest music in the last years of their life.
 Claude Monet painted his shimmering landscapes of water lilies in his garden in Giverny in his eighties.
 Verdi wrote Falstaff at the age of 85.
 Benjamin Franklin invented the bifocal lens at age 78.
-The architect Frank Lloyd Wright completed designs for the Guggenheim Museum at 92.
-Michelangelo, Titian, Matisse, and Picasso all remained creative into their ninth decade.
+The architect Frank Lloyd Wright designed the Guggenheim Museum at 92.
+Michelangelo, Titian, Matisse and Picasso all remained creative into their ninth decade.
 Judith Kerr who came to Britain when Hitler came to power in 1933 and wrote the children's classic The Tiger who came to Tea, recently won her first literary award at the age of 93.
-David Galenson in his Old Masters and Young Geniuses argues that those who are conceptual innovators do their best work young, while experimental innovators, who learn by trial and error, get better with age.5
+David Galenson in his Old Masters and Young Geniuses argues that those who are conceptual innovators do their best work young, while experimental innovators, who learn by trial and error, get better with age.5 that while the body may age, the spirit can stay young ad meah ve-esrim, until a hundred and twenty, if we keep our ideals, give back to the community, and share our wisdom with those who will come after us, inspiring them to continue what we could not complete.

-There is something moving about seeing Moses, at almost 120, looking forward as well as back, sharing his wisdom with the young, teaching us that while the body may age, the spirit can stay young ad me'ah ve'esrim, until 120, if we keep our ideals, give back to the community, and share our wisdom with those who will come after us, inspiring them to continue what we could not complete.
+There is something moving about seeing Moses, at almost 120, looking forward as well as back, sharing his wisdom with the young, teaching us "While the body may age, the spirit can stay young ad meah ve-esrim, until a hundred and twenty, if we keep our ideals, give back to the community, and share our wisdom with those who will come after us, inspiring them to continue what we could not complete."